SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Introduction

-The emergence of large VLMs, such as GPT \cite{s22103690} and Claude \cite{claude3}, has enabled zero-shot semantic reasoning based on visual and textual inputs, opening new opportunities for VLN and scene understanding.
-This makes it feasible to pursue \textbf{Zero-shot VLM-guided Task-Centric Navigation (ZSVTN)}: a paradigm in which a robot incrementally navigates to a goal described by natural language and visual context, without task-specific training or dense semantic priors, using only the output of a pre-trained VLM.
-However, the general-purpose VLMs are not designed for navigation as they lack spatial grounding, generate ambiguous outputs, and cannot guarantee geometric feasibility.
+The recent emergence of large VLMs like GPT \cite{openai2023gpt4o} and Claude \cite{claude3} offers a promising alternative.
+Their powerful zero-shot semantic reasoning capabilities make it feasible to pursue \textbf{Zero-shot VLM-guided Task-Centric Navigation (ZSVTN)}: a navigation paradigm where a robot progressively explores and reaches a target described only by a natural language and visual instruction, without task-specific fine-tuning or reliance on rich semantic priors.
+Here, \emph{zero-shot} refers to the absence of any task-specific training or weight adaptation; a fixed, navigation-oriented prompt schema is used to structure the VLM query and output, but the model weights remain frozen throughout.
+However, general-purpose VLMs are not designed for navigation as they lack spatial grounding, generate ambiguous outputs, and cannot guarantee geometric feasibility.
 These limitations motivate a hybrid framework that couples VLM reasoning with geometry-aware decision-making for robust 3D UAV navigation in small-scale environments.

 In this paper, we address these challenges by adopting an adaptive strategy inspired by human navigation behavior.
 Humans tend to move toward visible targets, explore nearby unknown areas when targets are not in sight, and avoid redundant revisits.
 Their decisions often rely on visual cues (e.g., doorways or intersections) as implicit waypoints, rather than explicit coordinates.
-Motivated by these insights, we present \textbf{SoraNav}, an adaptive navigation framework for small-scale UAVs that fuses zero-shot VLM reasoning with geometry-consistent decision making, as illustrated in \Cref{fig:system_flow}.
-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Multi-modal Visual Annotation:} Image annotations enriched with geometric priors help define a clearer action space, improving the effectiveness of VLM-guided decisions.
+Motivated by these insights, we present \textbf{SoraNav}, an adaptive navigation framework for small-scale UAVs that fuses zero-shot VLM reasoning with geometry-consistent decision making, as illustrated in \Cref{fig:cover} and \Cref{fig:system_flow}.
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Multi-modal Visual Annotation (MVA):} Geometric priors encoded as image annotations bridge VLMs' semantic strength with spatial grounding, reducing open-ended spatial inference to structured selection among three anchor types (target, frontier, and inter-layer).